 4. Advocate for Better Support Systems

 Help push for better healthcare policies that ensure accessible and effective treatment for maternal mental health, like routine screenings during and after pregnancy.
-The purpose of #MMHWeek2024 is to raise awareness of maternal mental health disorders, share solidarity and support, and combat stigma and shame.
-During the week, TheBlueDotProject social media campaign will share daily stories from people who have been impacted to encourage others to share their own stories to help others know they are not alone and there is hope and help.
-Learn more about TheBlueDotProject social media plans here.
+The purpose of Maternal Mental Health Month is to raise awareness, share solidarity and support, and combat stigma and shame.

 5. Really Talk About It